Carey v. Brown: In the district court

 The lawsuit was filed in the federal Northern District of Illinois.
-The members of the Committee Against Racism made a number of legal arguments, including that the statue was vague or overbroad, and Judge Grady disagreed with these, and the judge similarly disagreed with a number of technical arguments made by the government, such as waiver of certain issues because of the prior criminal trial (those who had been arrested simply plead guilty).
+The members of the Committee Against Racism made a number of legal arguments, including that the statute was vague or overbroad, and Judge Grady disagreed with these, and the judge similarly disagreed with a number of technical arguments made by the government, such as waiver of certain issues because of the prior criminal trial (those who had been arrested simply plead guilty).

 Judge Grady also noted the plaintiff's argument that the law's exception for labor picketing made the law unconstitutional.
 In general, the combination of the First Amendment and the Equal Protection clause prohibits most attempts to regulate the content of speech, and making distinctions between subject matters is one way to regulate content.
 The Supreme Court had ruled in the 1972 case Chicago Police Dept. v.
 Mosley that an anti-picketing law was unconstitutional because it had an exception allowing labor-related picketing, and their reasoning was that the law made a content-based regulation.

 However, the judge thought the argument didn't work in this case because the mayor's house was not a place of employment (he implicitly assumed that labor protestors would not picket a residence that was unrelated to their work).
 In other words, the law regulated "the 'neutral' ground of place rather than the impermissible ground of subject matter."
 Finding no constitutional problem with the law, the court ruled against the plaintiffs, and they appealed.